 Surya engaged Kartar Singh taxi again.
-He told Aaiesha that he would make sure she reached Dehradun saferly before noon.
-Aaiesha also remembered that she and mom had train bookings for Sunday night to return to Hyderabad via Delhi.
+He told Aaiesha that he would make sure she reached Dehradun safely before noon.
+Aaiesha also remembered that she and her mom had train bookings for Sunday night to return to Hyderabad via Delhi.

-As Surya and Mom conversed briefly Aaiesha excused herself, went to her room in the hotel to make a quick dress change.
+As Surya and Mom conversed briefly Aaiesha excused herself and went to her room in the hotel to make a quick dress change.
 She packed the Salwar and Kameez, the one that had a few blood stains, in a laundry bag the hotel had provided in their closet.
-She did not want Mom to see that blood stained dress.
+She did not want Mom to see that blood-stained dress.
 She hid that on the top shelf.

-Mom said since Aaiesha would be making a life changing decision to come down north to work at the Institute… she would want that her daughter spent at least a week with family back home before she moved to Dehradun with all her personal clothing, books and belongings.
+Mom said since Aaiesha would be making a life-changing decision to come down north to work at the Institute… she would want that her daughter spent at least a week with her family back home before she moved to Dehradun with all her personal clothing, books, and belongings.
 This was the first time Aaiesha was going to work away from home… Mom said.

-SURYA GETS WEDDING CALL FROM PARENTS AT ANANTHPUR
+SURYA GETS A WEDDING CALL FROM THEIR PARENTS AT ANANTHPUR

 Surya got busy with his work after the memorable trip to Mussoorie the prior weekend.
-He worked with HR department and made sure appointment letter was sent to new recruit Aaiesha to her Hyderabad Address.
+He worked with HR department and made sure an appointment letter was sent to new recruit Aaiesha at her Hyderabad Address.